-This display informs you how much extended memory is recognized and detected by the OS in the system.
+This display informs you how much extended memory is recognized as being present in the system.

 4-4 Advanced Setup

 Choose Advanced from the Phoenix BIOS Setup Utility main menu with the arrow keys.
 You should see the following display.
 The items with a triangle beside them have sub menus that can be accessed by highlighting the item and pressing <Enter>.
 Options for PIR settings are displayed by highlighting the setting option using the arrow keys and pressing <Enter>.
 All Advanced BIOS Setup options are described in this section.